agourlay/cornichon/README.md

   title = "run crazy computation", action = s => {
     val res = crazy-computation()
-    (res.isSuccess, s.add("result", res.infos), true)
+    (s.add("result", res.infos),StepAssertion(res.isSuccess, true))
   })

 Then assert ExecutableStep(
   title = "check computation infos", action = s => {
     val resInfos = s.get("result)
-    (resInfos, s, "Everything is fine")
+    (s, StepAssertion(resInfos, "Everything is fine")) })
-  })
 ```

-This is extremely low level and you should never write your test like that.
+This is extremely low level and you not should write your steps like that directly inside the DSL.

 Fortunately a bunch of built-in steps and primitive building blocs are already available.